-(1) An individual or entity that provides child care or early learning services for a group of children birth through twelve years of age must be licensed by the department, pursuant to RCW 43.215.250, unless exempt under RCW 43.215.010(2) and WAC 170-300-0025.
+- (1) An individual or entity that provides child care or early learning services for a group of children birth through twelve years of age must be licensed by the department, pursuant to RCW 43.215.250, unless exempt under RCW 43.215.010(2) and WAC 170-300-0025.
+Weight NA - (2) The department must not license a department employee or a member of the employee's household if the employee is involved directly, or in an administrative or supervisory capacity in the: - (a) Licensing process; - (b) Placement of a child in a licensed early learning program; or - (c) Authorization of payment for the child in care.
+Weight NA - (3) A license is required when an individual provides child care or early learning services in his or her family home: - (a) Outside the child's home on a regular and ongoing basis for one or more children not related to the licensee; or - (b) For preschool age children for more than four hours a day. - (c) As used in this chapter, "not related" means not any of the relatives listed in RCW 43.215.010(2)(a).
+Weight NA[ALI] - (4) At the request of the applicant, Ithe department may license a center located in a private family residence when the portion of the residence accessible to children is: - (a) Used exclusively for children during the center's operating hours or when children are in care; or - (b) Separate from the family living quarters.
 Weight NA

-(2) The department must not license a department employee or a member of the employee's household if the employee is involved directly, or in an administrative or supervisory capacity in the:

-- (a) Licensing process; - (b) Placement of a child in a licensed early learning program; or - (c) Authorization of payment for the child in care.
-Weight NA

-(3) A license is required when an individual provides child care or early learning services in his or her family home:

-(a) Outside the child's home on a regular and ongoing basis for one or more children not related to the licensee; or

-(b) For preschool age children for more than four hours a day.

-(c) As used in this chapter, "not related" means not any of the relatives listed in RCW 43.215.010(2)(a).
-Weight NA

-(4) At the request of the applicant, the department may license a center located in a private family residence when the portion of the residence accessible to children is:

-(a) Used exclusively for children during the center's operating hours or when children are in care; or

-(b) Separate from the family living quarters.
-Weight NA

-170-300-0015 Consensus Reached Licensee absence.
+170-300-0015 -Subgroup Negotiated/In queue for Consensus Licensee absence.
+Family and center want to strike.
+DEL has concerns but open to language adjustments

-(1) In a family home early learning program, the Family Home Licensee must have a written plan in place when the Licensee plans to be absent but the program, but shall remain open for the care of children.
-If a Family Home Licensee is gone more than 10 consecutive operating days, a written notification required under this section must be submitted to the department and each child's parent or guardian at least two business days prior to the planned absence from the early learning program.
-Weight #5

-(2) In a center early learning program, the Director or Assistant Director must have a written plan in place when the Director, Assistant Director, and Program Supervisor plan to be simultaneously absent but the program remains open for the care of children.
-If the Director, Assistant Director, and Program Supervisor are simultaneously absent for more than ten consecutive operating days, a written notification is required under this section and must be submitted to the department and each child's parent or guardian at least two business days prior to the planned absence from the early learning program.
-Weight #5

-(3) If a program staff member to provides direct care to children is taking planned medical leave that will result in absence from the early learning program for more than three business days, they must provide notification to the Department as defined in this section at least two days before the planned absence.
+- (1) In a family home early learning program, the Family Home Licensee must have written plan in place when Licensee plans to provide written notification to the department and parents when the licensee plans to be absent but the program shall remain open for the care of children. <a href="A written notification required under this section must be submitted to the department and each child's parent or guardian at least two business days prior to the planned absence from the early learning program. -Weight #5 - (2) In a center early learning program, the Director or Assistant Director must provide written notification to the department must have a written plan in place when and parents when the Director, Assistant Director, and Program Supervisor plan to be simultaneously absent but the program remains open for the care of children.
+A written notification required under this section must be submitted to the department and each child's parent or guardian at least two business days prior to the planned absence from the early learning program.
+Weight #5 wzz - (3) A written notification required under this section must be submitted to the department and each child's parent or guardian at least two business days prior to the planned absence from the early learning program.
+Absences requiring notice are: - (a) A vacation or travel extending beyond seven calendar days; - (b) Outside employment during child care hours; - (c) Regular absences scheduled during child care hours.
+As used in this section, "regular absence" is an absence that is planned and reoccurring, and is more than four hours duration; - (d) Schooling or educational goals; and - (e) Planned medical procedures that will result in absence from the early learning program for more than three business days.

-(a) Upon return to the program, the individual who was on leave must provide a medical release from their medical practitioner.